Adzboy/Adzboy/README.md

 ### Hi There! 😀

 Hello and welcome to my Github profile.
 I'm Adzboy!
-I can speak English 🏴󠁧󠁢󠁥󠁮󠁧󠁿, Spanish 🇪🇸 and a bit of French 🇫🇷
+I can speak English 🏴󠁧󠁢󠁥󠁮󠁧󠁿, Spanish 🇪🇸 and a bit of French 🇫🇷.
+I'm not the best at using github so please don't be rude or unkind.

-### Hola! 😀

-Bienvenido a mi perfil de GitHub!
-Yo soy Adzboy!
-Puedo hablar inglés 🏴󠁧󠁢󠁥󠁮󠁧󠁿, español 🇪🇸 y un poco de francés 🇫🇷